JC’s Homepage

 Differential Geometry, General Relativity, Partial Differential Equations.

-The Spring 2012 Lafayette-Lehigh Geometry-Topology Seminar will be held Saturday March 24, in Pardee 217.
-The confirmed speakers will be Adam Pigott (Bucknell), Radmila Sazdanovic (University of Pennsylvania) and Valentino Tosatti (Columbia).
+The Spring 2012 Lafayette-Lehigh Geometry-Topology Seminar was held Saturday March 24, in Pardee 217, with the following speakers: Adam Pigott (Bucknell), Radmila Sazdanovic (University of Pennsylvania) and Valentino Tosatti (Columbia).

-The Spring 2011 Lafayette-Lehigh Geometry-Topology Seminar was held on Saturday, March 26, in Pardee 217.
-We were thrilled to have had the following speakers: Bob Gilman (Stevens Institute of Technology), Lan-Hsuan Huang (Columbia University), and Jeff Jauregui (University of Pennsylvania).
+The Spring 2011 Lafayette-Lehigh Geometry-Topology Seminar was held on Saturday, March 26, in Pardee 217, with the following speakers: Bob Gilman (Stevens Institute of Technology), Lan-Hsuan Huang (Columbia University), and Jeff Jauregui (University of Pennsylvania).

-I have led groups in both the 2005 and the 2007 REU at Lafayette.
+I have supervised REU students during the 2005, 2007 and 2009 summers at Lafayette.
 The general topic for my groups has been differential geometry, with an eye toward general relativity.
 Please see the link below for more information about the Lafayette program.